PromptECO/clariform/README.md

 docker rmi --force $(docker images -q ghcr.io/njordhov/clariform)
 ```

+Alternatively, open the _Docker Desktop_ application to inspect or delete containers and images.

 If this doesn't resolve your troubles, please report the issue on the
 [issue tracker](https://github.com/njordhov/clariform/issues).